-Travel to Germany during carnival season and experience whole cities engaged in an all-out party.
+Travel to Germany during carnival season in February and experience entire cities engaged in an all-out party.
 It is a joyful, silly celebration with a long history in Catholicism, today punctuated by street parades and costume balls.

 What is Carnival?

-This celebration is called Karneval or Fasching (pronounced FAH-shing) depending on the region you are in.
-In general, Karneval is used in northwest Germany (except in Mainz), with Fasching primarily used in southern Germany.
+This celebration is called Karneval or Fasching (pronounced FAH-shing) depending on the region of Germany.
+In general, Karneval is used in mid and northern Germany (except in Mainz), with Fasching primarily used in southern Germany.
 The name Fastenacht is also used in Baden-Württemberg.

 Events During Carnival in Germany